Mahendragarh district

 Narnaul city is the administrative headquarters of the district and also the largest city of the district.
 Mahendragarh is one of the very few districts in India where the name of the district and its main town are different.
 Mahendragarh has a total of 5 big towns Narnaul, Mahendragarh, Nangal Chaudhary, Ateli and Kanina.

-As of 2011 it is the third least populous district of Haryana (out of 21), after Panchkula and Rewari.
+As of 2011 it is the third least populous district of Haryana (out of 21 districts at that time, currently there are 23 districs in Haryana), after Panchkula and Rewari.

 Etymology

-There is a fort at Mahendragarh which was built by the Maratha ruler Tantia Tope during the 19th century.
-This fort was named Mahendragarh in 1861 by Narinder Singh, the ruler of Patiala, in honour of his son, Mahendra Singh, and consequently the town came to be known as Mahendragarh.
+Mahendragarh Fort which was built by the Maratha ruler Tantia Tope during the 19th century was named Mahendragarh in 1861 by Narinder Singh, the ruler of Patiala, in honour of his son, Mahendra Singh, and consequently the town came to be known as Mahendragarh.
 The name of Narnaul Nizamat was changed to "Mahendragarh Nizamat."

 History

 Medieval rule

 During the rule of Mughals, Babur assigned the area to Malik Mahdud Khan.
 However, later it was taken over by Patiala Riyasat.
 Birbal ka Chatta is very famous in Narnaul.
 People say the cave ends in Gurugram.
 Jal Mahal and Chor Guband were also made during Mughal rule.

 In the 18th century, Madhogarh Fort was built on the top of the hill near Madhogarh village.

 Both Mahendragarh's fort and Madhogarh's fort are being restored along the lines of Pinjore Gardens to develop them as an international tourist destination as part of the Rewari-Narnaul-Mahendragarh-Madhogarh tourist circuit.